 An unfinished basement holds infinite potential.
-Possibilities include rent-free storage for all the stuff you want accessible but not crowding your living space -- or space in which to create a bar, a media room, a man cave or an apartment for your mother-in-law.
-As long as you’re living in a house with an unfinished basement you can dream of all the things that space could be.
+Possibilities include rent-free storage for all the stuff you want accessible without crowding your living space -- or space in which to create a bar, a media room, a man cave or an apartment for your mother-in-law.
+As long as you’re living in a house with an unfinished basement, you can dream of all the things that space could be.
 But when it comes time to sell the house, you have to wonder if your home would sell more quickly or fetch a better price if you finished the basement.

 Talk to five real estate agents and you’ll likely get five opinions on whether finishing your basement before you sell will pay off.
 In areas where square footage commands a premium and people are always looking for more space, a finished basement could be a plus for sellers.
 In a down market, when home prices are depressed, it's tough to recoup the cost of any improvements, including finishing a basement, though in some markets a finished basement could help you sell more quickly or attract more potential buyers.

 If you’re in a market where most basements are finished, having an unfinished basement could play to your advantage, at least to buyers who like the idea of having a space they can finish out themselves.
 However, if most buyers in your area expect a finished basement, you may want to finish yours to appeal to the largest number of potential purchasers.
-Studying local real estate ads, attending open houses and talking to real estate professionals in your area can give you a picture of what your market is like regarding finished vs. unfinished basements.
+Studying local real estate ads, attending open houses and talking to real estate professionals in your area can give you a picture of what your market is like regarding finished versus unfinished basements.

 Most houses in your neighborhood probably share similarities.
 Real estate pros have always preached that to appeal to the most buyers, you don’t want to be too far out of the norm.
 You don’t want to be the cheapest house on your block, or the most extravagant.
 Doing your research into what’s for sale and what buyers are looking for will tell you where your house fits in the local market.
 For example, if most houses have three or four bedrooms and your home has only two, finishing your basement to include another bedroom or two will bring your house in line with others and help you appeal to more buyers.

-Type of Finish
+Evaluating Types of Finish

-People put their basements to all kinds of uses, from spare bedrooms to private dance studios or deluxe play rooms.
+People put their basements to all kinds of uses, from spare bedrooms to private dance studios or deluxe playrooms.
 Expression of some tastes, however, could scare off potential buyers -- those, for example, who have no desire for a bar decorated in velvet Elvis kitsch or a wood-floored aerobics studio with mirrored walls.
 If you plan to finish your basement to help your house sell, stick with generic drywall, paint and carpet, and ensure proper wiring, plumbing, heat and lighting.
 You should also comply with local building codes.